 2. Midas and the Golden touch

 The story of Midas is another classic bedtime tale for kids.
-This ancient story from Greece describes King Midas as a greedy and discontented man, who loved gold more than anything else.
-Once, he did a good deed for someone, and a Greek God appeared before him, saying that he will be granted his heart’s desire for doing the good deed.
-Midas wished that everything he touched should turn into gold, instantly.
-The God granted his wish.
+This ancient story from Greece describes King Midas as a greedy and resentful man, who loved gold more than anything else.
+Once, he did a good deed for someone, and a Greek God appeared before him, saying that he would be granted his heart’s desire for doing the good deed.
+Midas wished that everything he touched should turn into gold instantly.
+God granted his wish.
 Midas was very excited and went about touching random objects, turning everything he touched into gold.
 After a while, he became hungry.
-However, when he touched his food, it turned to gold, and he could not eat it.
+However, when he touched his food, it turned gold, and he could not eat it.
 He was starving and dismayed that he could not eat.
 Seeing him troubled, his loving daughter threw her arms around him to comfort him, and she, too, turned to gold.
 Midas was horrified that his daughter had become a statue of gold.
 He regretted asking for the Golden Touch and realised that he had been greedy and that gold was not the most precious thing in the world.
-He cried and begged the God to take back his wish.
-The God took pity on him and asked him to take a dip in the river by his palace, and then fill a pitcher of water from the river and sprinkle it on all the things he wanted to change back.
+He cried and begged God to take back his wish.
+God took pity on him and asked him to take a dip in the river by his palace and then fill a pitcher of water from the river and sprinkle it on all the things he wanted to change back.
 He followed the instructions and changed his daughter back to normal.
 He was very happy to get his beloved daughter back and stopped being greedy from that moment.

 Also Read: 20 Bible Stories for Children

-3. The Boy Who Cried Wolf
+3. The Boy Who Cried, Wolf

 4. The Ant and the Grasshopper

-This is another tale from Aesop’s Fables, and talks about the importance of hard work and planning for the future.
+This is another tale from Aesop’s Fables and talks about the importance of hard work and planning for the future.
 The story tells of a grasshopper that spends the summer singing and idling away his time.
 Meanwhile, his neighbours, a colony of ants, work hard throughout the summer to store food for the winter.
-The grasshopper laughs at the ants and tells them that they should enjoy the summer.
+The grasshopper laughs at the ants and tells them they should enjoy the summer.
 The ants tell the grasshopper that he should store food for the winter or he will starve when everything is frozen.
-When winter comes, the ants are in their nest, resting and surviving on the food that they stored.
+When winter comes, the ants are in their nest, resting and surviving on the food they store.
 The grasshopper comes to their door, hungry and cold.
 He begs the ants for food and says he realised the error of his ways.
-The ants share their food with him and make him promise to work hard, next summer, to gather and store food.
+The ants share their food with him and make him promise to work hard next summer, to gather and store food.

 5. Beauty and the Beast

 Cinderella is another fairy tale full of magic and adventure.
 Once, a beautiful girl named Cinderella lived with her wicked stepmother and two stepsisters.
 The stepmother made her do all the housework and was very cruel to her.
-One day, the stepmother and stepsisters went to a ball in the King’s palace, leaving Cinderella behind.
-Cinderella really wanted to attend the ball and felt very sad that she had been left behind.
+One day, the stepmother and stepsisters go to a ball in the King’s palace, leaving Cinderella behind.
+Cinderella wanted to attend the ball and felt very sad that she had been left behind.
 Suddenly, a fairy godmother appeared in a burst of light, and she used her magic to transform Cinderella into a princess, wearing a lovely dress and glass slippers.
 She also turned a pumpkin and some mice into a carriage and horses, respectively.
 Cinderella could now attend the ball.
-The fairy godmother warned her that the magic will wear off at midnight and that Cinderella should return home before that.
+The fairy godmother warned her that the magic would wear off at midnight and that Cinderella should return home before that.
 When Cinderella arrived at the ball, the prince saw her, and they fell in love.
 They danced together until midnight.
-When the clock struck twelve, Cinderella rushed to her carriage, leaving one of her glass slippers behind.
+When the clock struck twelve, Cinderella rushed to her carriage, leaving behind one of her glass slippers.
 The prince searched every house in town for the mysterious girl whose foot fit into the glass slipper.
-He reached the wicked stepmother’s house and found that the shoe belonged to Cinderella.
+He reached the wicked stepmother’s house and found the shoe belonged to Cinderella.
 Thus, the prince and Cinderella got married and lived happily ever after.